skates17/Rehab-Tracker/physicianPortal/readme.md

 **bin:**

--database.php, pass.php --> these files are used in all files to access the database except for login.php and logout.php (which use .dbh to connect to the database)
+-database.php, pass.php --> these files are used in all files to access the database except for login.php and logout.php (which use dbh.php to connect to the database)

 -all code connects to Brandon Goodwin's database through webdb at UVM